emimaldo/performance-app-demo/README.md

 ## Demo Output

-The demo will show performance comparisons and rate limiting behavior:
+The demo will show performance comparisons and fault tolerance behavior:

 ### Caching Performance
 ```